-The founder and owner and managing director of the company, Alexander Strizhak, gave an interview to the US online edition.
+The founder, owner, and managing director of the company, Alexander Strizhak, gave an interview to the US online edition.
 He spoke about the history of the company, about the trends in the concert and event industry after two years of the Corona crisis, and about the situation related to Putin’s Russia war in Ukraine.

 Interview by Gene Aaron.
 Taken on May 10, 2022.
 Seattle, WA – Riga, Latvia.
 Especially for the US Internet cultural platform – SULÉY ERA

-In its 25 plus years of history, JSA worked with the world-renowned artists, such as Michael Jackson, Jean Michel Jarre, Paul McCartney, Rolling Stones, KISS, Korn, Madonna, Roger Waters, Joe Cocker, Ozzy Osbourne, Rammstein, George Michael, Julio Iglesias, Metallica, Montserrat Caballe, Muse, Liza Minnelli, Whitesnake, and many others.
+In its 25-plus years of history, JSA worked with world-renowned artists, such as Michael Jackson, Jean Michel Jarre, Paul McCartney, Rolling Stones, KISS, Korn, Madonna, Roger Waters, Joe Cocker, Ozzy Osbourne, Rammstein, George Michael, Julio Iglesias, Metallica, Montserrat Caballe, Muse, Liza Minnelli, Whitesnake, and many others.

 In 2015 Community of professionals by IQ Magazine included JSA in the list of the world’s Top 100 production companies as a company in the Top 10 in the category of Staging & Rigging.

 Right after the Russian Federation invaded Ukraine, the company, especially its founder Alexander Strizhak, immediately responded by organizing relief aid for Ukrainian refugees and war victims.

 ALEXANDER STRIZHAK: LIVE MUSIC WILL SAVE THE WORLD!